100% NL

 100% NL (100 procent NL) is a Dutch commercial radio station which broadcasts nationwide on FM since 8 July 2006.
 100% NL runs primarily Dutch products.

 Music

-In the first three years of the program profiled itself as a pop, rock and urban station aimed at young people.
-Due to lack of success the station dropped the format in mid-2008 and many presenters were dismissed.
-The station started focusing on nederpop and "soft" music and would go themselves as "women-friendly" programs with presenters such as Daphne Deckers, Myrna Goossen, Tanja Jess, and Elsemiek Hillen.
+During the first three years of the station, it profiled itself as a pop, rock and urban station aimed at a young audience.
+Due to a lack of success, the station dropped the format in mid-2008 and many presenters were dismissed.
+The station started focusing on nederpop and "soft" music, and would add "women-friendly" programs, with presenters such as Daphne Deckers, Myrna Goossen, Tanja Jess, and Elsemiek Hillen.

-Today, 100% NL runs the music of the Netherlands with artists like Jan Smit, Nick & Simon, 3JS, Ilse Delange, Doe Maar, Bløf, Acda en De Munnik, Paul de Leeuw, Marco Borsato, Anouk, and Guus Meeuwis.
-But you can hear for example Armin van Buuren, Mr. Probz, Kensington, Rondé and other Dutch artists.
-Also you can hear hits from foreign artists such as Robbie Williams, Phil Collins, and UB40 where no Dutch were involved in the production.
+Today, 100% NL runs the music of the Netherlands.
+Core artists include Jan Smit, Nick & Simon, 3JS, Ilse Delange, Doe Maar, Bløf, Acda en De Munnik, Paul de Leeuw, Marco Borsato, Anouk, and Guus Meeuwis.
+In addition, listeners can hear artists like Armin van Buuren, Mr. Probz, Kensington, Rondé and others.
+The station also includes music from other countries; listeners can hear hits from artists such as Robbie Williams, Phil Collins, and UB40.